Pourushg210/chatbot-app/README.md

 - **Dark Mode**: Full dark mode support across the application
 - **Export/Import**: Save and load chatbot configurations

+## Login Instructions

+To access the application, you must log in with one of the following credentials:

+- **Admin Login**

+  - Username: `admin`
+  - Password: `adminpass`
+  - Access: Admin dashboard and bot configuration at `/admin`

+- **User Login**
+  - Username: `user`
+  - Password: `userpass`
+  - Access: Chat interface at `/chat`

+**How to log in:**

+1. Start the app and navigate to [http://localhost:3000/auth/login](http://localhost:3000/auth/login).
+2. Enter your username and password from above.
+3. You will be redirected to the appropriate dashboard based on your role.

+If you try to access a protected route without logging in, you will be redirected to the login page.

 ## Getting Started

 First, install dependencies: